 Figure 3.1: Contour plots representing the number of times tornadoes in tornado outbreaks occurred in grid boxes in each mid-month to mid-month period during 1950-2010.
 Star and associated number indicates location and number of maximum tornado occurrences on the grid.
 As mentioned in Section 2.1.b, a Gaussian filter with bandwidth = 1° was applied to the data before isoplething.

 Statistical tests on the monthly gridded tornado data indicate that the seasonal variability of tornadoes occurring in outbreaks vary in different parts of the U.S. east of the Rocky Mountains.
-Figure 3.2 shows BCa Cis for tornado counts occurring in five separate regions of the study domain calculated using the bootstrap resampling methodology outlined in Section 2.1.d.
-Mid-South, Florida, southern Georgia, and areas immediately along the Gulf Coast do not exhibit the seasonality in tornado data that regions outside of these areas do.
+Figure 3.2 shows BCa CIs (discussed in Section 2.1.d) for tornado counts occurring in five separate regions of the study domain calculated using the bootstrap resampling methodology outlined in Section 2.1.d.
+Mid-South, Florida, southern Georgia, and areas immediately along the Gulf Coast do not exhibit as strong of seasonality in tornado data that regions outside of these areas do.
 Figure 3.2 also shows that seasonal dependence of tornado data is strongest in Northern Texas (as indicated by the most aggressive increase throughout the four month period) and least in the Mid-South region, where January tornadoes do not appear to be statistically different from April tornadoes based on the BCa CI.